Being a young carer can sometimes be stressful and tiring, so it’s important to look after yourself as well as the person you care for.

 It’s so important to look after your own physical and mental health as a young carer.
 A really important thing to do is make sure your GP knows about your role and responsibilities.

 If they know you’re a young carer they can make sure you get the right support and help.
-They can also offer things like flexible appointments and text reminders for appointments.
-Surrey NHS has a simple leaflet for you to fill out and hand to your doctor or the surgery reception, to let them know – GP Young Carers Registration Form 2019.
+They can also offer things like flexible appointments, free flu jabs, and text reminders for appointments.
+Surrey NHS has a simple leaflet for you to fill out and hand to your doctor or the surgery reception, to let them know – Young Carers GP Registration Form.

 You can read more about different ways to look after yourself on our wellbeing pages.